-a. one or more loaded tank cars containing materials that require the phrase "Poison-Inhalation Hazard" or "Inhalation Hazard" on the shipping papers (in this case, count Anhydrous Ammonia when determining Key Train status);
+a. one (1) or more loaded tank cars containing materials that require the phrase "Poison Inhalation Hazard", "Toxic Inhalation Hazard", or "Inhalation Hazard" on the shipping papers;

-b.
-20 or more carloads or intermodal portable tank loads of any hazardous materials;
+20 or more loaded hazardous material shipments or intermodal portable tank loads having any combination of hazardous materials;

-c. one or more loads of Spent Nuclear Fuel (SNF) or high level radioactive waste (HLRW) moving under the following HazMat STCCs or Hazardous Materials Response Codes - 4929142, 4929143, 4929144, 4929147.
+c. one or more loads of Spent Nuclear Fuel (SNF) or High Level Radioactive Waste (HLRW) moving under the following HazMat STCCs or Hazardous Materials Response Codes - 4929142, 4929143, 4929144, 4929147.